mr-mapache/ml-registry/README.md

 ```

-Now the `Registry` class injected a metadata factory in the `Perceptron` model, that will be created when the model is instantiated.
-The metadata factory will generate:
+Now the `Registry` class injected a metadata factory in the `Perceptron` model, metadata that will be created when the model is instantiated.
+The metadata contains:

 - The name of the model, that can be used to retrieve the model instance from the registry and recognize the model during serialization.